Losing weight after pregnancy

 - Keep a water bottle near the spot where you usually feed the baby, that way you'll remember to drink when they do.

 - Limit drinks like sodas, juices, and other fluids with added sugar and calories.
 They can add up and keep you from losing weight.
-Avoid products with artificially sweeteners.
+Avoid products with artificial sweeteners.

 - Choose whole fruit over fruit juice.
 Fruit juices should be taken in moderation because they can contribute extra calories.
 Whole fruit gives you vitamins and nutrients and contains more fiber, which helps you feel full with fewer calories.